OctopusDeploy/blog/blog/2022-04/best-practices-spaces/index.md

 Your Octopus Deploy Dashboard displays a row for each project and a column for each phase in your lifecycles.
 The dashboard gets taller when you add more projects and wider as you create more phases.
 If you find your dashboard overwhelming, moving projects into spaces will clean it up and reduce how much you have to scroll.

-You will get the same benefits across all screens in the space and when choosing resources from a list, such as editing a process step, as only items from the current space are shown.
+You'll get the same benefits across all screens in the space and when choosing resources from a list, such as editing a process step, as only items from the current space are shown.

 Spaces allow you to limit the growth in each area by grouping related resources together.